Tea in Vietnam: How its types and culture are

 Customers often check tea with a gram even though it is in the bag.
 You will check how many grams are in each bag.

-With normal tea, you can get a price of 20,000 VND per 100 grams.
-A few unique teas with high quality can cost from 100,000 VND per 100 grams.
+A normal tea costs 20,000 VND per 100 grams, while a few unique teas can cost 100,000 VND per 100 grams.

-In general, tea price is flexible depending on the gram and tea quality.
+Thus, tea price is flexible depending on the gram and tea quality.

 Do the shops sell hot or cold tea?